Lireanstar/Lireanstar.github.io/index.md

-I am a PostDoc in the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
+I am in the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
 I graduated with my PhD in the College of Electrical and Information Engineering of [Hunan University](https://www.hnu.edu.cn/) (HNU), and fortunately supervised by Prof. [Shutao Li](http://eeit.hnu.edu.cn/info/1279/5237.htm) and Prof. [Bin Sun](http://eeit.hnu.edu.cn/info/1549/8165.htm).
 I received my B.S. degree from [Yanshan University](https://www.ysu.edu.cn/) in 2019.
 My research interests include natural language processing, human-robot interaction, and multimodal fusion.
 I serve as a peer reviewer for international conferences, such as AAAI, ACL, and EMNLP.

 ## News
 - 10/2024: Two conference papers has been accepted in NLPCC [[paper]](https://link.springer.com/book/10.1007/978-981-97-9443-0).